Midvale, Utah

 Is the plan useful if I do not know the system's service history?

-If service history is unclear, a maintenance visit can create a baseline and help identify whether recurring checks are useful.
+If service history is unclear, a maintenance visit can create a baseline and show whether recurring checks are useful or whether you mainly need records, filter guidance, and a clearer system snapshot first.

 Can records be shared for a rental, resale, warranty, or repair file?